US stocks rebound as traders return from Christmas holiday

-A woman walks by an electronic stock board of a securities firm in Tokyo, Wednesday, Dec.
+A headline appears on a television screen on the floor of the New York Stock Exchange, Wednesday, Dec.
 26, 2018.
-Asian markets were mostly lower on Wednesday after President Donald Trump said that there was "nothing new" in efforts to end the partial government shutdown over a U.S.-Mexico border wall.
-(AP Photo/Koji Sasahara)
+Stocks are opening strongly higher on Wall Street Wednesday, with real estate, raw materials and energy stocks leading a broad rebound from Monday's steep losses.
+(AP Photo/Richard Drew)

-U.S. stocks moved broadly higher in early trading Wednesday, recovering some of their losses from a steep drop ahead of the Christmas holiday that left the benchmark S&P 500 index on the edge of what Wall Street calls a bear market.
-Technology companies and retailers drove much of the market's rally.
-Crude oil prices rose.
+U.S. stocks edged higher Wednesday morning, recovering some of their losses from a steep drop before the Christmas holiday that left the benchmark S&P 500 index on the edge of what Wall Street calls a bear market.
+Gains in big retailers and technology companies outweighed losses in banks and household goods stocks.
+Homebuilders fell on new data showing U.S. home price growth slowed in October.
+Oil prices headed higher.

 Continue Reading Below